 - Dairy-Free Milk: Cashew milk, flax milk, macadamia milk, hemp milk, lactose-free milk, or regular milk can be used.

 - Additions: Vegan sausages make a great addition to this dish.
 You can also add a little heat with jalapenos, chili flakes, or cayenne pepper.

 How to make this:

 - The day before!!
 Place cashews in a jar or bowl with ¼ of a cup of water to soak.

 - Blend ½ the can of diced tomatoes, cashews (with the water), nutritional yeast, salt and black pepper, and red pepper flakes if using.
 You will need to blend for 4-5 minutes to ensure the cashews are nice and creamy.

-- Add vegetable broth, non-dairy milk, tomato cashew mixture, and remaining diced tomatoes to pan with onions and garlic.
-For dairy free milk, we prefer cashew milk, flax milk or a lactose free milk, if just dairy free.
+- Add vegetable broth, non-dairy milk, tomato cashew mixture, and remaining diced tomatoes to the pan with onions and garlic.
+For dairy-free milk, we prefer cashew milk, flax milk, or lactose-free milk, if just dairy-free.
 Mix well to combine.

 - Add gnocchi to pan.
 Pat gnocchi down to ensure they are all covered in sauce.
 This is where the deeper pan comes in handy.

 - Let the creamy sauce come to a boil, then reduce to simmer.
 Cook for 5 minutes, or until gnocchi is soft.
 Taste and adjust salt and pepper as desired.